jojolebarjos/gba-cartridge/README.md

  * Data format is always little endian, i.e. least significant byte is first.
  * Depending on the requested (virtual) address and operation, the GameBoy will either assume ROM or RAM when accessing the cartridge.
+ * ROM data access is 16-bits, hence data is aligned on 2-bytes steps.
+This means the implicit least-significant bit of the address is always 0 (i.e. `A0..23` is the address divided by 2).
- * Since GamePak ROM bus is 16-bits, ARM instructions (32-bits) are slow to fetch.
+ * ARM instructions (32-bits) are slow to fetch.
 It is better to use THUMB instructions, or copy the code in WRAM.
  * GamePak accesses can be either sequential or non-sequential.
 The first access to a random location in ROM must be non-sequential.
  * The GameBoy will wait a few cycles when accessing memory.
 Up to 3 configurations can be used (useful if the cartridge has multiple ROM units with different physical properties).
 By default, it will assume 4 cycles for random access, and then 2 cycles for sequential access.
 See [waitstate control](https://www.akkit.org/info/gbatek.htm#gbasystemcontrol).
+ * When doing ROM access, the `AD` bus is used in both direction.
+The cartridge should actively write only when both `~CS` and `~RD` are low.
+ * When doing RAM access, the `AD` bus is used for the 16-bits address, and the 8-bits data is returned through `A16..23`. `~CS2` is used instead of `~CS`.

 A read access from the ROM is done as follows: